SpaceVenture review

 The new game from legendary creators Mark Crowe and Scott Murphy does the same thing with its mimicry of their beloved Sierra series, Space Quest.

 We have a hero working at his blue-collar job who is thrust into a world-spanning adventure, which is pretty much the story of Sierra’s 1989 Space Quest III.
 All the major plot points, and a large number of the puns, are directly lifted from that game, although they’ve been given a modern facelift.
-Instead of space janitor Roger Wilco on an empty junk freighter, the star here is space plumber Ace Hardaway on an empty space station.
+Instead of space janitor Roger Wilco on an empty junk freighter, the star here is space plumber Ace Hardway on an empty space station.
 Instead of visiting fast-food chain Monolith Burgers (a McDonalds parody), Ace instead visits Taco Nova, a Taco Bell parody.
 One of the early quests in both games is to repair your spaceship.

 The similarities don’t end there.
 There is an arcade game that you are able to play within the larger game, Cluck Yegger as opposed to Astro Chicken, while Arnoid the Annihilator’s role of “annoying baddie but not the big bad” is now taken by Officer Quicksilver, another riff on the Terminator movies.
 And most importantly, the main plot revolves around the Two Guys from Andromeda, game developers whose work is hijacked by an evil corporation.